catseye/Oxcart/README.md

     | 0^0^^)<(>>(<)
     = > 0:[1,2]

-It's possible Core Oxcart could omit other operations, too, if it turns out there is a way to formulate a "while" loop in some other way than how we've formulated one above.
+Or in fact you can build a "rotate" of arbitrary finite depth with those operations.

-In fact the `'` operation is very powerful, rather repulsively so;
+It's possible Core Oxcart could omit other operations, too, if they turn out to be not critical for showing that it is Turing-complete.
-it's the only operation that lets you address tape cells in an absolute fashion.
+In particular, the `'` operation is very powerful, rather repulsively so; it's the only operation that lets you address tape cells in an absolute fashion.
 You might be able to use it where you would otherwise use `()`.
-It would probably be nicer to replace it with something that also works relatively, like `<()>Y` do.
+It would probably be nicer to replace it with something that also works relatively, like `<`, `(`, `)`, `>`, and `Y` do.

 But the goal of Oxcart was not to make a "nice esolang", and in fact the whole "tape of stacks" thing was entirely a secondary